chpc-tech-eval/scc/Tutorial_1/README.md

 <u>Use the following checklist to keep track of your team's progress and to ensure that all members in your understand these concepts.</u>

 - [ ] Understand IT concepts like cloud computing, virtualisation and remote connections:
-  - [ ] Understand and be able to explain networking terms such as IP Address, Port, Subnet, Gateway, Router, and
+  - [ ] Understand and be able to explain networking terms such as URL, DNS, IP Address, Port, Subnet, Gateway, Router, and
   - [ ] Understand the difference between a Local Private Network and an External Public Network.
 - [ ] Learn how to use the CHPC's cloud computing environment:
   - [ ] Learn about different Linux Distributions and Flavors, and